speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-02-[OS] Synchronization Examples.md

 - How does a thread get notified?

-- When a thread calls notify():
+- When a thread calls notify(): signal()이랑 동일

   	1. An arbitrary thread T is selected from the wait set

   2. T is moved from the wait set to the entry set